StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/detailed-overview.md

 #### Metrics

-The ServiceNow check does not retrieve any metrics data.
+The ServiceNow check doesn't retrieve any metrics data.

 #### Tags